 4. (8-9) David reacts with anger and fear.

 a.
-David became angry because of the Lord’s outbreak: David’s anger was based in confusion.
+David became angry because of the LORD’s outbreak: David’s anger was based upon confusion.
 He couldn’t understand why his good intentions weren’t enough.
 God cares about both our intentions and actions.

 i.
 David’s response in the rest of the chapter shows that he found the answer to his question.
 He answered the question with the thought later expressed in Isaiah 8:20: To the law and to the testimony!
 David found the answer in God’s word.